Acetabularia: Morphogenesis

 Although a single cell, Acetabularia exhibits a remarkably complex shape and has therefore long been a model organism for studying gene expression and morphogenesis.
 It seems to transport messenger RNA molecules (in an inactive riboprotein form) from the nucleus to its apical tips, where they are translated into proteins.
 These molecules may be activated by proteolysis of their protein carrier molecules, but this has not been verified as yet.

 Internal chemical gradients

 In addition to its gradient in specific mRNA molecules, Acetabularia exhibits concentration gradients in several types of molecules, such as ascorbic acid.

 Circadian rhythms

 Acetabularia has been used to study circadian rhythms.
 Studies have shown Acetabularia has a diurnal circadian rhythm.
 These rhythmic changes in respiratory and photosynthetic activity are maintained under constant conditions, even with the removal of the nucleus, showing the regulation of the rhythm is independent of the nucleus.
-However, the nucleus isn't completely uninvolved, as it is responsible for the shifting of the cycles due to external changes.
-In one experiment a nucleus from a specimen trained on one circadian rhythm was transplanted into a de-nucleated plant on a rhythm that differed by 12 hours, over a period of days the donated nucleus changed the circadian rhythm of the receiving organism to that of the donor organism.
+The nucleus is not completely uninvolved, as it is responsible for the shifting of the cycles due to external changes.
+In one experiment a nucleus from a specimen trained on one circadian rhythm was transplanted into a de-nucleated plant on a rhythm that differed by 12 hours, over a period of days, the donated nucleus changed the circadian rhythm of the receiving organism to that of the donor organism.